Budibase/website/content/blog/data/mongodb-crud-app.md

 +++
 author = "Ronan McQuillan"
 date = 2022-08-22T12:00:00Z
-description = "Learn how to build a MongoDB CRUD app in just a few minutes with Budibase." image = "https://res.cloudinary.com/daog6scxm/image/upload/v1660057264/cms/How_to_Build_a_MongoDB_CRUD_App_dmicyi.png" images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1660057282/cms/How_to_Build_a_MongoDB_CRUD_App_jab5l9.png"] profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Build a MongoDB CRUD App in 4 Steps"
+description = "MongoDB CRUD operations work differently to standard SQL queries.
+Here's how we can use low-code to expedite development." image = "https://res.cloudinary.com/daog6scxm/image/upload/v1660057264/cms/How_to_Build_a_MongoDB_CRUD_App_dmicyi.png" images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1660057282/cms/How_to_Build_a_MongoDB_CRUD_App_jab5l9.png"] profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Build a MongoDB CRUD App with Budibase"

 +++
 NoSQL databases such as MongoDB seem intimidating at first.
 The MongoDB CRUD operations come from a different paradigm, which might be confusing if you are used to SQL databases.